geleto/cascador-ai/README.md

 ## Vercel AI Properties

 *Cascador-AI* renderers inherit a robust set of properties from the [Vercel AI SDK](https://sdk.vercel.ai/), enabling fine-tuned control over language model behavior.
 These properties are available across all LLM renderer types and can be set in a base `Config` object, during renderer creation, or, where applicable overridden in runtime calls.
-Below are the key properties, with examples provided for the less intuitive ones (`model`, `messages`, `stop`).
+Below are the key properties, with examples provided for the less intuitive ones (`model`, `stop`).

 ### model
 **Purpose**: Specifies the language model to use for generation.